developmentseed/titiler/docs/examples/code/working_with_signed_urls.md

 **ref**: https://github.com/developmentseed/titiler/discussions/331

-**Goal**: allow users to pass signed url
+**Goal**: allow users to pass signed url or url containing query parameters (delimited with `&`)

 **requirements**: titiler.core

 ## What / Why / How

-Passing a signed URL for a dataset is not supported by default in TiTiler because the parameters from the signed url conflict with the query parameters from the application itself.
+Passing a signed URL or a complex URL for a dataset is not supported by default in TiTiler because the parameters (delimited with `&`) from the signed url conflict with the query parameters from the application itself.
 In order to allow signed url in the application there are two solutions:

 ### 1. URL Encoding

+#### 1.1 Full URL

 The easiest way (from the application's point of view) to allow complex URLs is to allow an encoded url as an input parameter.